justinbosscher/hospital-bed-utilization/README.md

 * [License](#license)

 ## Project Objective
 #### Hopefully, this project will predict bed utilization rates using Google Trends data.
 Currently, I am still looking for relevant hospital data.
+MySQL and Python will be used on Ubuntu in a Docker Image on a Raspberry Pi.

 ## Methods
 * Data Visualization